Travel Vaccines and Advice for Cameroon

 If your visit to Cameroon is longer than four weeks, individuals must also show proof of a polio vaccination.

-What is the Climate Like in Cameroon?
+What Is the Climate Like in Cameroon?

 The climate in Cameroon is very diverse.